coding-kitties/investing-algorithm-framework/CONTRIBUTING.md

 ## Contribute to the value investing bot

-Feel like our bot is missing a feature?
+Feel like the framework is missing a feature or can be fixed?
 We welcome your pull requests!

 Few pointers for contributions:

-- Create your PR against the `develop` branch, not `master`.
+- Create your branch against the `develop` branch, not `master`.
 - New features need to contain unit tests and must be PEP8 conformant (max-line-length = 100).
 - Creating a feature, must be done on a branch with prefix `feature_`.
 - Making a hotfix, must be done on a branch with prefix `hotfix_`.

-If you are unsure, discuss the feature on our [Slack](https://join.slack.com/t/investingbots/shared_invite/enQtODgwNTg3MzA2MjYyLTdiZjczZDRlNWJjNDdmYThiMGE0MzFhOTg4Y2E0NzQ2OTgxYjA1NzU3ZWJiY2JhOTE1ZGJlZGFiNDU3OTAzMDg) or in a [issue](https://github.com/investingbots/value-investing-bot/issues) before a PR.
+If you are unsure, discuss the feature or hotfix on our [Slack](https://inv-algo-framework.slack.com) or in a [issue](https://github.com/investingbots/value-investing-bot/issues) before a PR.

-## Getting started
+## Rules

-## Before sending the PR:

 ### 1. Run unit tests